pybliometrics-dev/pybliometrics/docs/classes/CitationOverview.rst

         16; 13

-The most important information is stored in attribute `cc`, which is a list of of list of tuples storing year-wise citations to the article.
+The key attribute is `cc`, which provides a list of tuples storing year-wise citations to the article.
 Each list corresponds to one document, in the order specified when initating the class:

 .. code-block:: python